holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 5.5 Constitution Amendments and Repeal

-The Ratifiers may amend this Constitution or repeal it entirely, using whatever authority and process they relied upon to adopt it.
+The Ratifiers or their successors may amend this Constitution or repeal it entirely, using whatever authority and process they relied upon to adopt it.
 Amendments must be in writing and published where all Partners of the Organization can access them.

 ---